mmiv-center/filter_dicom_by_tag/README.md

 Research medical imaging data is complex.
 Luckily, the DICOM standard provides structured information on the project level in each image file.
 As many processing pipelines require a subset of the collected data this project helps exporting data appropriate for a processing or data sharing task.

 The user visually selects samples of the data he/she wants to export.
 From this sample the application learns a model that is applied to all data of the project.
-By providing a small number of examples all image series in all studies of the project are classified.
+By providing a small number of examples and by continuously running the model training and prediction steps all image series in all studies of the project are classified.

 ![Interface](images/example.png)